tokamak-network/tokamak-titan/packages/contracts/docs/ChugSplashDictator.md

-*Like the AddressDictator, but specifically for the Proxy__OVM_L1StandardBridge.
+*Like the AddressDictator, but specifically for the Proxy__OVM_L1StandardBridge and L1ERC721BridgeProxy.
 We&#39;re      working on a generalized version of this but this is good enough for the moment.*

 ## Methods